Nicholas Chamberlain: Ordained ministry

 He was ordained deacon at Durham Cathedral in 1991.
 He then served in the parish of St Mary, Cockerton, in the Diocese of Durham, where he was ordained priest in 1992.
 He served as curate of St Francis' Church, Newton Aycliffe, in 1994 before becoming team vicar there in 1995.
 The team became the Great Aycliffe Team Ministry when the parish of St Andrew, Great Aycliffe was added the following year.

 In 1998, he became priest in charge of St Barnabas' Burnmoor, also taking up the post of officer for Continuing Ministerial Education and Post Ordination Training in the Diocese of Durham.

 On 19 November 2015, Chamberlain was consecrated a bishop by Justin Welby, the Archbishop of Canterbury.

 In April 2019, he wrote an Easter devotional expressing thanks "that the silence over LGBT+ people has been broken."

+Views

+In November 2023, he was one of 44 Church of England bishops who signed an open letter supporting the use of the Prayers of Love and Faith (i.e. blessings for same-sex couples) and called for "Guidance being issued without delay that includes the removal of all restrictions on clergy entering same-sex civil marriages, and on bishops ordaining and licensing such clergy".

 Personal life

 Chamberlain was the first bishop in the Church of England to come out as gay on 2 September 2016, following threats of an outing from an unnamed Sunday newspaper.
 He said he was in a celibate same-sex relationship, as required by the bishops' guidelines, under which gay clergy must assure bishops that they are celibate and may not marry.
 Gay bishops are, however, permitted to enter into civil partnerships.
 Chamberlain also described his relationship with his partner and their commitment.
 "Chamberlain said he had been with his partner for many years.
 'It is faithful, loving, we are like-minded, we enjoy each other’s company and we share each other’s life,' he said."
 Church of England Newspaper reported that he and his partner have been together for over 30 years.
 An overwhelming proportion of approximately 500 letters and emails prompted by his coming out were supportive.

 His interests include music, reading, cycling and running; he runs in half-marathons to raise money for Christian Aid and other charities.
 As aforementioned, he has a partner with whom he shares his life.